skippyr/libtdk/DOCS.md

 #### Brief

 An enum containing the available terminal text weights.
-Apply one by using the left shifting operator (`<<`) against an instance of the `std::ostream` class.
+Apply one by using the left shifting operator (`<<`) against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.

 Weights are not applied if the standard output and error streams are being redirected or piped.

 #### Enumerators

 - `Default`: the default weight is used for resets.
 - `Bold`: the bold weight is usually rendered as bold and/or with bright colors.
+The terminal might require the use a font with bold weight in order to make it visible.
 - `Dim`: the dim weight is usually rendered with faint colors.

 ## ❡ Functions